vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_Migrate/vtctldclient_Migrate_create.md

 ### Options

 ```
+  -a, --all-cells                          Copy table data from any existing cell.
       --all-tables                         Copy all tables from the source.
       --auto-start                         Start the workflow after creating it. (default true)
   -c, --cells strings                      Cells and/or CellAliases to copy table data from.